 High prices may be sustained for longer periods as a result of an increase in renewable generation.
 Greenhouse gas policies are expected to lead to a greater reliance on renewable generation technologies such as wind power.
 However, these generation technologies are more susceptible to events which may render them unavailable for long periods of time.
 A long heatwave without wind may eliminate price suppression otherwise provided by wind generators.
 As observed in recent years, prolonged drought has reduced the availability of hydro generators (and some wet-cooled thermal generators) which in turn raised the pool price for extended periods.
-As hydro generators are typically clustered, even localised water inflow reductions could farms and the increasing penetration of this technology could produce very high prices when wind speeds are low, although geographical diversity of wind development would minimise this risk.
+As hydro generators are typically clustered, even localised water inflow reductions could result in a significant reduction in generator availability.
+Furthermore, the intermittency of wind farms and the increasing penetration of this technology could produce very high prices when wind speeds are low, although geographical diversity of wind development would minimise this risk.